Demonstrating Faculty Influence on Student Success With Radford University

 With input from many campus stakeholders, Radford determined that to increase retention and graduation rates, the university should:

-The university identified faculty activities that could serve as key performance indicators for supporting the classroom experience, including continued support of HIPs, adequate support for and celebration of faculty members devoted to student success, and student support provided in the classroom.
+The university then identified a list of faculty activities that could serve as key performance indicators for improving the classroom experience, such as:

-Fortunately, many related faculty activities were already being captured in the database for annual reviews, including:
+Fortunately, the database was already capturing many related faculty activities for annual reviews, including:

 • Innovation in the classroom